-Roof rats can be found in the Gulf States, Pacific Coast, Oklahoma, Arkansas and down to the lower half of the East Coast and Hawaiian Islands.
+Roof rats can be found in the Gulf States, Pacific Coast, Florida, Arkansas and down to the lower half of the East Coast and Hawaiian Islands.
 They prefer warmer climates.

 After 20-24 days of conception, hairless and eyes closed, 5-8 young per litter emerge in the nest.
 Within one week fur has formed, at 9-14 days their eyes open, they nurse until 4-5 weeks old and are totally on their own at 3 months of age - and ready to breed.

 Roof rats have the fastest breeding cycle of all rat types.
 Two roof rats in the attic can quickly become ten.